ninalor02/advance-css-challenge/README.md

 - The Image folder is in the assets folder.

-# Websites that was used as references for layouts and codes:
+# Websites that was used as references for layouts and codes both for CSS/HTML:

 * https://www.w3schools.com/css/css_positioning.asp
 * https://www.w3schools.com/css/css_boxmodel.asp